Orville Redenbacher: Death and legacy

 Aside from his contributions to the popcorn industry, he is noteworthy for his appearances on television, and in particular, his charismatic image in commercials.

 Since 2006, several of Orville's commercials from the 1970s and 1980s have aired on many channels across the United States.
 The advertisements for the brand's "natural" popcorn snacks were introduced in 2008, 13 years after Redenbacher's death, and feature a clip of him at the end.

 In January 2007, a television commercial featuring a digital recreation of Redenbacher appeared.
 Redenbacher's grandson, Gary Redenbacher, responded to questions about how he felt about the advertisement by saying: "Grandpa would go for it.
 He was a cutting-edge guy.
 This was a way to honor his legacy."
 Redenbacher's business partner, Charles F. Bowman, died in 2009.

 On September 4, 2012, Valparaiso, Indiana, where Redenbacher resided for much of his life, unveiled a statue of him at the city's annual popcorn festival.

-In 2012, Redenbacher was referenced by Andy Dwyer in an episode of season 5 of Parks and Recreation.

-He was also referenced by Dwight Schrute in the final season of The Office.